A4119 road: City and County of Cardiff

 The A4119 starts outside the Wales Millennium Centre at Cardiff Bay and proceeds through Butetown, Grangetown, Riverside and Cathedral Road in Canton until meeting the A48 road (Western Avenue) at Llandaff.

-From here is proceeds through Llandaff passing the former BBC Wales studios.
+From here it proceeds through Llandaff passing the former BBC Wales studios.
 After leaving Llandaff the road takes on a more rural setting with many bends crossing the M4 Motorway near Capel Llanitern.
-From here the road snakes passed the settlement of Creigiau.
+From here the road snakes past the settlement of Creigiau.

 Rhondda Cynon Taf

 The road enters the County Borough of Rhondda Cynon Taf (formerly Mid-Glamorgan) at Groes-faen.
 The road continues through the Village until it comes to a T-Junction at The Castell Mynach Public House.
 To the left is a Spur of the A4119 that links to Junction 34 of the M4 Motorway.
-Off the roundabout at the Junction is the Bosch Electronics Plant.
+Off the roundabout at the Junction is the Renishaw Plant (formally owned by Bosch.)

 The road continues after the t-junction past Miskin and Mwyndy.